 The first dome I came across had the 12 disciples of Christ laid out in this pattern that was stunning with windows within the dome.
 Speechless, there really were no words to express the feelings I have for this place.
-I stood silent and in awe, as if time stood still and tried to imagine the men who built this place so many years ago.
-The original church on this site was built in the early 5th century, and stood outside of the 4th century walls of Constantinople.
+I stood silent and in awe as if time stood still and tried to imagine the men who built this place so many years ago.
+The original church on this site was built in the early 5th century and stood outside of the 4th-century walls of Constantinople.

 I think looking at our past helps us to predict our future.

 Do not give up your opportunity to see this place, for me, it is THE reason to go to Istanbul.
 Of course, there is the Blue Mosque and the Hagia Sophia, which are both extraordinarily amazing, but make sure you add this place to your list as well.
-Plus it is not in the main area of Istanbul, where all the tourist are, so you will get a break from the crowds.
+It is not in the main area of Istanbul, where all the tourist are, so you will get a break from the crowds.

 According to Wikipedia, it is considered to be one of the most beautiful surviving examples of a Byzantine (later Roman Empire) church and I would define it like that as well.